-10 The Importance of Kinds of Matter
+4.3 The Importance of Kinds of Matter

 A child, or robot, learning about kinds of process that can occur in the environment, needs to be able to extend the ontology she uses indefinitely, and not merely by defining new concepts in terms of old ones: there are also substantive ontology extensions (as in the history of physics and other sciences).
-For example, whereas many perceived processes involve objects that preserve all their metrical relationships, there are also many deviations from such rigidity, and concepts of different kinds of matter are required to explain those deviations: string and wire are flexible, but wire retains its shape after being deformed; an elastic band returns to its original length after being stretched, but does not restore its shape after bending.
+For example, concepts of different kinds of matter are required to explain different sorts of deviations from rigidity: string and wire are flexible, but wire retains its shape after being deformed; an elastic band that returns to its original length after being stretched, need not restore its shape after bending.
 Some kinds of stuff easily separate into chunks in various ways, if pulled, e.g. mud, porridge, plasticine and paper.
 A subset of those allow restoration to a single object if separated parts are pressed together.
 There are also objects that are marks on other objects, like lines on paper, and there are some objects that can be used to produce such marks, like pencils and crayons.
 Marks produced in different ways and on different materials can have similar structures.
 Compare (Sauvy & Suavy, 1974).
-However, it is important to remember ((Sloman, 1971)) that 2-D pictures/diagrams of 3-D structures/processes cannot possibly be isomorphic with what they represent, a common incorrect assumption.
+However, it is important to remember ((Sloman, 1971)) that 2-D pictures/diagrams of 3-D structures/processes cannot be isomorphic with what they represent, as commonly assumed.

-11 Perception and Mathematical Discovery
+4.4 Perception and Mathematical Discovery

-I have argued that many mathematical discoveries involve noticing an invariant in a class of processes.
-For example, Mary Ensor, a mathematics teacher, once told me she had found a good way to teach children that the internal angles of a triangle add up to a straight line, demonstrated in the figure.
+Many mathematical discoveries involve noticing an invariant in a class of processes.
+Mary Pardoe, a mathematics teacher6, once told me she had found a good way to teach children that the internal angles of a triangle add up to a straight line, as demonstrated in the figure.

-Imagine an arrow starting at one corner, pointing along one side.
-It can be rotated three times as indicated, going through positions shown in the three successive figures.
+An arrow starting at one corner, pointing along one side, can be rotated three times as indicated, going through positions shown in the three successive figures.
 The successive rotations a, b and c go through the interior angles of the triangle, and reverse the arrow, so they must add up to a straight line.
-This discovery http://www.cs.bham.ac.uk/research/projects/cogaff/challenge.pdf may initially be made through empirical exploration with physical objects, but the pattern involved clearly does not depend on what the objects are made of and changing conditions such as colours used, lengths of lines, particular angles in the triangle, temperature, strength of gravitational or magnetic field cannot affect the property of the process.
+This discovery may initially be made through empirical exploration with physical objects, but the pattern involved does not depend on what the objects are made of, the colours used, lengths of lines, particular angles in the triangle, temperature, strength magnetic field, atmospheric pressure, etc. How such invariants are discovered, represented, and used, and which animals are capable of this is still unknown.
+But that capability lies at the heart of Kant's claims about the nature of mathematical knowledge.